rahuman23/foundation-DSTA-NHT/docs/pcdeploy/pcdeploy.md

     -  **VM Name** - PC
     -  **Select A Container** - SelfServiceContainer
     -  **VM Sizing** - SMALL - (UP TO 2500 VMs)
+    -  NOTE: Please do not select Extra Small, this config will not allow you to enable Network Controller.

     ![](images/4.png)